javimanotas/lambda-calculus/README.md

 λ> (\p q.p q p) (\x y.x) (\x y.y)
 λx y.y
 ```
-Give expressions a name with '='
+Give expressions a name with '=' if you want to use them later

 Names must start with uppercase and its expression wont be evaluated until it's needed
 ```lambda